 With the mega-merger of the Marriott, Starwood and Ritz-Carlton hotel groups taking shape, the next big milestone will be the launch of a new unified loyalty program for the conglomerate in August.

 Starwood has been a points transfer partner for the American Express Membership Rewards program.
-A number of popular Amex cards earn Membership Rewards points, including the Essential, Explorer, Platinum and Business Explorer cards I’ve reviewed on the blog.
+A number of popular Amex cards earn Membership Rewards points, including the Explorer and Platinum cards I’ve reviewed on the blog.

 Amex has confirmed that Membership Rewards points will be transferable to the new unified Marriott program from August.
 However, the bad news is that the transfer rate will be less generous than the current one.

 From August (date TBC), 3 Membership Rewards points will be convertible to 2 Marriott points.
 Right now, the rate is 2 MR points to 1 Starwood point (which equals 3 Marriott points).
 So, we’re going from a 2:3 rate to a 3:2 rate – that’s a big difference.

 If you were planning to use Membership Rewards points for Starwood / Marriott stays, you may want to transfer points to Starwood now at the more attractive rate.
 From Starwood, you can manually transfer the points to Marriott yourself, otherwise they will transfer automatically when the new program launches in August.

 A few days ago, I wrote about an opportunity to get steep discounts on luxury hotel stays thanks to a quirk of how the new program is being implemented.
 You may also want to consider purchasing Starwood points right now, because a 35% discount is available (this offer ends on 20 July and you must have been a Starwood member for at least 14 days).